EugenMayer/docker-sync/README.md

 Performance: Exactly the performance you would have without shares.
 Perfect!
  - [docker-dev-osx](https://github.com/brikis98/docker-osx-dev) (rsync, vbox only)

+Hint: If you are happy with docker-machine and virtual box, this is a pretty solid alternative.
+It has been there for ages and is most probably pretty advanced.
+For me, it was no choice, since neither i want to stick to VBox nor it has support for docker-for-mac
 #### Unison
 Performance: Not sure, i suggest similar to RSYNC.
 You have to implement watch-ing yourself though
  - [Hodor](https://github.com/gansbrest/hodor) (should be as fast as rsync?)